 Atrial Flutter

-Atrial flutter is a heart rhythm disturbance that occurs in patient with similar risk factors than atrial fibrillation (advanced age, high blood pressure, sleep apnea, etc), therefore can coexist with atrial fibrillation.
-It is a rapid organized rhythm of the top heart chambers (atrium), where the electrical impulse travels in a circular way around an obstacle (scar or a heart valve), causing the heart rate to be elevated.
+Atrial flutter is a heart rhythm disturbance that occurs in patients with similar risk factors to atrial fibrillation (advanced age, high blood pressure, sleep apnea, etc) and, therefore can coexist with atrial fibrillation.
+It is a rapidly organized rhythm of the top heart chambers (atrium), where the electrical impulse travels in a circular way around an obstacle (scar or a heart valve), causing the heart rate to be elevated.

-In patients with atrial flutter the electrical activation of the heart starts rotating around the tricuspid valve – a valve that separates that right upper and lower chamber.
+In patients with atrial flutter, the electrical activation of the heart starts rotating around the tricuspid valve – a valve that separates the right upper and lower chamber.
 This starts what we call reentry, where the electrical activity spins around the valve in a never-ending fashion.

-Other risk factors associated the the presence of this heart rhythm problem are previous heart procedures, such as catheter ablation for atrial fibrillation, coronary bypass surgery, hart valve surgery, surgery to correct congenital heart problems.
+Other risk factors associated the the presence of this heart rhythm problem are previous heart procedures, such as catheter ablation for atrial fibrillation, coronary bypass surgery, heart valve surgery, and surgery to correct congenital heart problems.

-The diagnosis is made with an electrocardiogram or heart monitor showing an organize (saw tooth-like) electrical activity of the top heart chambers.
+The diagnosis is made with an electrocardiogram or heart monitor showing an organized (saw tooth-like) electrical activity of the top heart chambers.

 As with atrial fibrillation, patients with atrial flutter require treatment to:

-• Restore rhythm to normal by electrical shock to the chest (cardioversion), medicines to restore and maintain rhythm, and more effectively catheter ablation;
+- Restore rhythm to normal by electrical shock to the chest (cardioversion), medicines to restore and maintain rhythm, and more effective catheter ablation;

 Catheter Ablation of Atrial Flutter